sirius-db/sirius/docs/README.md

 To load the dataset to duckdb, use the SQL command in `{SIRIUS_HOME_PATH}\tpch_load_duckdb_simple.sql`.

 ## Running the queries
 The TPC-H queries is in the `queries` folder.
-Queries in the `queries/working` folder should work in Sirius.
-These queries does not include string and order by operations Queries in the `queries/inprogress` folder is still under development.
+Queries in the `queries/working` folder should work in Sirius (These queries does not include string and order by operations).
+Queries in the `queries/inprogress` folder is still under development.

 ## Devesh Notes